window-maker/window-maker.github.io/docs/FAQ.rst

 Where can I get Window Maker?
 .............................

-Window Maker can be obtained from the official website, http://windowmaker.org/, or from various mirror sites listed at http://windowmaker.org/mirrors.html
+Window Maker can be obtained from the official website, https://windowmaker.org/

 Where are the mailing lists and archives?
 .........................................